AnonymerNiklasistanonym/RaspiForBeginners/README.md

 I wanted to access the device everywhere from my Windows Desktop and my Windows Laptop so I though a remote desktop connection would be a perfect start (I have also only one monitor so.... yeah).

-This means that you can mirror the whole Raspberry Pi GUI on your Windows Device (or also LINUX) and using it while the Raspberry only needs to be connected to the power and the same network like your Computer (LAN or WLAN - also the router needs to be allowing this and not isolate every device on the network).
+This means that you can mirror the whole Raspberry Pi GUI on your Windows Device (or also Linux) and using it while the Raspberry only needs to be connected to the power and the same network like your Computer (LAN or WLAN - also the router needs to be allowing this and not isolate every device on the network).

 I had some problems while establishing the connection with the tutorial from [Adam Riley on his blog](http://www.raspberrypiblog.com/2012/10/how-to-setup-remote-desktop-from.html), but thanks to this [stack exchange thread and Shreyas Murali](https://raspberrypi.stackexchange.com/questions/56413/error-problem-connecting-to-raspberry-pi-3-with-xrdp/56415#56415) I could establish a remote desktop connection in... less than one minute: